-Over 120 full color photos and photo collages including; a behind the scenes look at the creation of the work with each lead artist.
-Volume #3 shows The Installations at The African American Arts And Culture Complex, Zeum: San francisco's Childrens' Museum, Art 94124 and at The EcoCenter.
-Youth journal entry's, news articles, artists' reflections, visitor comments and portraits have also been added.
+Over 80 full color photos and photo collages including; a behind the scenes look at the creation of the work with each lead artist.
+Volume #2 shows The Installations at The African American Arts And Culture Complex, Zeum: San francisco's Childrens' Museum and Art 94124.
+Youth journal entry's, news articles, visitor comments and portraits have also been added.

 Artists involved in the project: Wendy Testu, Robert Larson, Keba Armand Konte, Taylor Neaman-Goudey, Eve S. Mosher, Sam Slater and youth from Literacy for Environmental Justice

 By purchasing your copy you will be directly supporting Literacy for Environmental Justice and The EcoCenter.
 All Proceeds go directly to support their programming!

 The Welcome To The NeighborHOOD Project is a community arts project lead by Wendy Testu: A residency over the past year has lead the youth interns to create work about their personal experiences, gentrification and displacement, the opposing forces of man vs. nature, art as activism, the positive people and influences in their community and the environmental and social justice issues facing the community of the Bayview Hunters Point neighborhood of San Francisco.

 The artwork has been installed in interactive fort installations for the Sargent Johnson Gallery in the African American Arts And Culture Complex, Zeum: San Francisco's Children's Museum and at Art 94124 in San Francisco.

 In the summer of 2010 the work traveled to The EcoCenter in Herons Head Park (San Francisco’s first public off-the-grid building).
 See Volume #3 for the final installation images at the EcoCenter.

 This small book documents the journey we have been on.